swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 **Note**: This specification does not impose any limitations on what requirements or conditions that can be identified by a service entity category and there are no defined technical mechanisms to ensure that any service correctly implement any of these requirements.
 The purpose of the service entity category is limited to service matching in accordance with  [section 1.3](#consuming-and-providing-services) and any requirements and conditions that serves this purpose are considered valid.

 **Note**: A providing service that does not comply with any of the defined service entity categories may define its own service entity category identifier in order to utilize the entity category matching rules.
-Any service entity category identifier defined by other parties than the federation operator or by this specification should use the prefix `http://id.swedenconnect.se/ec/<org>`, where `org` is the defining organization's identifier.
+Any service entity category identifier defined outside of this specification should use the prefix `http://id.swedenconnect.se/ec/<org>`, where `org` is the defining organization's identifier.

 <a name="loa3-pnr"></a>
 ### 2.1. loa3-pnr